rdunker/MusicNotation/docs/scripting.md

 ```
 ![preview of example script](images/example_script_result.png "result of example script")

-This is an example song, which implements mostly newer functionalities:
+This is an example song, which implements mostly newer functionalities (you can also see it when you execute `MNEditor openTutorial` in a workspace):

 ```smalltalk
 "Smoke On The Water"